-Why have a group for only white women?
+Why have a group geared to white women/unpacking the racial & gender identity of white women?

 Critical personal qualities required for this work include, but are not limited to the following: